Azure-Samples/azure-openai-keyless-java/README.md

     azd env set AZURE_LOCATION "yournewlocationname"
     ```

 3. When `azd` has finished, you should have an OpenAI account you can use locally when logged into your Azure account.
-You can output the necessary environment variables into an `.env` file like so:
+You can output the necessary environment variables into an `.env` file by running a script:

+   For Mac OS X / Linux:

     ```shell
-    azd env get-values > .env
+    ./write_dot_env.sh
+    ```

+   For Windows:

+    ```shell
+    pwsh ./write_dot_env.ps1
     ```

 4. Then you can run the example code in this repository.